adecoste2/UFO/README.md

 ## Summary:
 One of the main drawbacks of this online table is that it requires a data.js file with data.
 This can make the data stagnant.
 It would be my suggestion to implement web scraping so that the data being pulled into the table is current.

+Another limitation of the the online table is that the search criteria must match the case of the table.
+Therefore, if the end user capitalizes their search (i.e. 'Bonita' instead of what is listed in the table 'bonita') results will not be populated.
+It is my suggestion to add code to compensate for this for end user ease of use.